clamytoe/toepack/README.md

 If you encounter any problems, please [file an issue](https://github.com/clamytoe/toepack/issues) along with a detailed description.

 ## Changelog
+* **v0.2.9** Removed poetry support since I don't really use it and updated the cookiecutter.json file
 * **v0.2.8** Replaced instances of os.path with pathlib.Path and created a logs directory.
 * **v0.2.7** Added pyproject.toml for poetry support.
 * **v0.2.6** Removed unused linters, added mypy and version badge.